boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

  * on BlueGene systems, running of tests will need to be skipped or done differently (remotely)
   * skipping can be done with e.g. `--try-amend=skipsteps=test,test_cases`
  * `OpenFOAM` is a pain because of large difference in system characteristics
- * error/warning log parser now spits out lots of false positives
+ * error/warning log parser now spits out lots of false positives (see [framework#541](https://github.com/hpcugent/easybuild-framework/issues/541))
   * regular expression used needs to be documented well
   * need to enhance regex to reduce amount of false positives
  * `bbcp` can never work if the required ports are not open
   * add a test case for this?
-  * support a way of spitting out a warning about this at the end of the installation
+  * support a way of spitting out a warning about this at the end of the installation (see [framework#542](https://github.com/hpcugent/easybuild-framework/issues/542))

 #### notes by Jens T.